usnistgov/oscal-xproc3/profile-resolution/readme.md

 Another setup XProc, [setup/ACQUIRE-OSCAL-DATA.xpl](setup/ACQUIRE-OSCAL-DATA.xpl) will pick up some OSCAL data for local maintenance and use in testing.

+NB: unless you have modified the configuration, these files are not committed into Github, as a security and transparency precaution.

 ### Standalone pipelines

 Two standalone pipelines are provided, pre-wired for testing.